anderssandstrom/ecmc_avs_fat_sat/README_Target_Amo.md

    * Prefix  = "IOC_TEST:"
    * Pv name = "ec0-s4-EL5021-PosAct"
 5. Rotate axis
-6. If the ecnoder is mounted and connected correct the ecnoder value shold look like a saw tooth graph for each revolution (since encoder counter is reset to zero on reference track).
+6. If the ecnoder is mounted and connected correct, the encoder value shold look like a saw tooth graph for each revolution (since encoder counter is reset to zero on reference track).

 Example: